Euro zone bond yields rise as focus returns to economy

 Christoph Rieger, head of rates and credit research at Commerzbank, said weak demand for government debt sales was weighing on the bond market.

-An auction of 20-year Japanese bonds was met with a lukewarm response, ahead of sales by Spain, the Netherlands and Germany on Tuesday.
-Last week, an auction of 30-year U.S. bonds received poor demand.
+An auction of 20-year Japanese bonds was met with a lukewarm response, days after an auction of 30-year U.S. bonds received poor demand.
+Yet Germany received strong bids when it sold 4 billion euros ($4.22 billion) of shorter-dated bonds on Tuesday.

+Survey data from Germany showed that investor morale brightened more than expected in October, suggesting respondents expect growth to improve over the next six months.

 European Central Bank chief economist Philip Lane said in an interview published on Monday that there is "quite some distance" to cover before rate cuts are on the agenda.
 The ECB sets interest rates next week, after raising its key policy rate to 4% in September.